Feature #1051

 What is the status of this tool?
 I know that David Sanchez is also interested in this and did some work during the 3rd coding sprint.

-#6 Updated by Mayer Michael almost 10 years ago
+#6 Updated by Mayer Michael over 10 years ago

 In the next days, I will upload a csscript doing the butterfly computations.
 Generally, since the computation is not very time-consuming, we might think about also putting that into ctlike?